 The major in music requires an enormous commitment of time and energy toward academic study, individual practice, and ensemble rehearsal.
 Although admission into the major is highly competitive, music majors who continue to experience significant challenges by the end of the first year should consider changing their major.
 Music majors are reviewed at the completion of their fourth semester for continuation in either the Bachelor of Music or the Bachelor of Arts degree program, referred to as, "Sophomore Check Point."
 The review committee consists of full-time music faculty members elected each year by the full-time music faculty.
-In order to be considered for continuation in the degree, the student must have earned a grade of C- or higher in the following courses: improvisation (MUSC 125), four semesters of music theory (MUSC 211-212, 311-312), music history (MUSC 303-304), and ear training (MUSC 209-210, 309-310), four semesters of keyboard skills (MUSC 115-116, 215-216 or APP PIAN 130), four semesters of applied music in the student's major area of concentration, jury approval, four semesters of a major ensemble, four semesters of performance attendance (MUSC 012) and masterclass (MUSC 014), ENGL 123, ENGL 223, two courses from the Areas of Inquiry, successful completion of the Scales Proficiency Examination (instrumentalists) and the Piano Proficiency Examination, the Library Orientation, the Dispositions Forms (pre-certification majors), and a cumulative GPA of 2.5 or higher (2.9 for the B.M./M.A.T.).
-Factors such as the student's progress in applied music lessons, demonstrated commitment to and enthusiasm for the field of study, and overall promise for success in the field and/ or graduate study are considered, as well.
+In order to be considered for continuation in the Bachelor of Music degree and the Bachelor of Arts degree with a concentration in Music Studies, the student must have earned a grade of C- or higher in the following courses: improvisation (MUSC 125), four semesters of music theory (MUSC 211-212, 311-312), music history (MUSC 303-304), and aural skills (MUSC 209-210, 309-310), four semesters of keyboard skills (MUSC 115-116, 215-216 or APP PIAN 130), four semesters of applied music in the student's major area of concentration, jury approval, four semesters of a major ensemble, four semesters of performance attendance (MUSC 012) and masterclass (MUSC 014), ENGL 123, ENGL 223, two courses from the Areas of Inquiry, successful completion [with a maximum of three attempts to pass] of the Scales Proficiency Examination (instrumentalists) and the Piano Proficiency Examination, successful completion of the Library Orientation, three Dispositions Forms (precertification majors), and a cumulative GPA of 2.5 or higher (2.9 for the B.M./M.A.T.).
+In order to be considered for continuation in the Bachelor of Arts Degree with a concentration in Creative Studies, the student must have earned a grade of C- or higher in the following courses: improvisation (MUSC 125), music technology (MUSC 200), two semesters of music theory (MUSC 211-212), music history (MUSC 303-304), and aural skills (MUSC 209-210), two semesters of keyboard skills (MUSC 115-116 or APP PIAN 130), four semesters of applied music in the student's major area of concentration, jury approval, four semesters of a major ensemble, four semesters of performance attendance (MUSC 012) and masterclass (MUSC 014), ENGL 123, ENGL 223, two courses from the Areas of Inquiry, successful completion of the Library Orientation, and a cumulative GPA of 2.5 or higher.
+Factors such as the student's progress in applied music lessons, demonstrated commitment to and enthusiasm for the field of study, and overall promise for success in the field and/or graduate study are considered, as well.
 Christopher Newport University is accredited by The National Association of Schools of Music and, therefore, is required to uphold national standards throughout the tenure of the student.